Qiskit/documentation/docs/api/qiskit/qiskit.providers.fake_provider.FakeGeneva.md

 Run on the fake backend using a simulator.

-This method runs circuit jobs (an individual or a list of QuantumCircuit ) and pulse jobs (an individual or a list of Schedule or ScheduleBlock) using BasicAer or Aer simulator and returns a [`Job`](qiskit.providers.Job "qiskit.providers.Job") object.
+This method runs circuit jobs (an individual or a list of QuantumCircuit ) and pulse jobs (an individual or a list of Schedule or ScheduleBlock) using a [`BasicSimulator`](qiskit.providers.basic_provider.BasicSimulator "qiskit.providers.basic_provider.BasicSimulator") or Aer simulator and returns a [`Job`](qiskit.providers.Job "qiskit.providers.Job") object.

 If qiskit-aer is installed, jobs will be run using AerSimulator with noise model of the fake backend.
-Otherwise, jobs will be run using BasicAer simulator without noise.
+Otherwise, jobs will be run using [`BasicSimulator`](qiskit.providers.basic_provider.BasicSimulator "qiskit.providers.basic_provider.BasicSimulator") without noise.

 Currently noisy simulation of a pulse job is not supported yet in FakeBackendV2.